Alternative Energy at Superfund Sites

 Renewable energy resources – wind, solar, biomass and geothermal energy – are non-polluting, inexhaustible and increasingly cost-competitive.
 Alternative energy resources include renewable energy production as well as other energy sources, such as converting methane gas produced during natural decomposition of wastes into an electricity source.
 Superfund sites can be well suited for alternative energy production.
 Sites in urban and rural areas near utilities and transportation networks help keep development costs low.

 Alternative energy resources can help communities create jobs and diversify local economies.
 They also are an important part of America’s energy security and environmental sustainability.
 Nationwide, there are at least 75 Superfund sites in planned or actual alternative energy reuse; several of these sites are also using renewable energy technologies as part of green remediation strategies for site cleanups.
-SRI can help communities reclaim and reuse contaminated lands for a wide range of purposes, including alternative and renewable energy.
-You may need a PDF reader to view some of the files on this page.
-See EPA’s About PDF page to learn more.
+SRP can help communities reclaim and reuse contaminated lands for a wide range of purposes, including alternative and renewable energy.

 Methane Gas to Energy Sites